I make websites.

 My current full-time job working for New Internationalist Australia is pretty close to my ideal workplace.
 They're a Fair Trade employer, have great ethics and it's a fun and relaxed place to work.
 Here are the websites I work on for NI, and a couple of extra sites I've built in my spare time:

-Most of my work hours are spent on the NI Australia site and on-line shop.
+I also work on the NI Australia website and on-line shop.
 This ethical, Fair Trade shop helps support developing world producers by giving them a fair price for their products.
 It's also one of the ways NI funds its magazine production, as we're a non-profit and completely independent co-operative.
 I built the NI Australia site with Brian from the Adelaide office.
-It runs on a custom home built CMS that intergrates with our suscriber database software.
+It runs on a custom CMS that intergrates with our suscriber database software.

 I really enjoy the annual Format Festival in Adelaide.
 The two week long festival of DIY (do it yourself) is a fantastic combination of workshops, exhibitions and talks on zines, street art, electronics & literary culture.
 I designed the website for the 2009 Format Festival and volunteer behind the bar from time to time.

-When I'm not busy designing websites I'm usually creating graphics for printed catalogues, posters and t-shirts.
+When I'm not developing websites I'm usually creating graphics for printed catalogues, posters and t-shirts.
 Here are some of the designs that I'm most proud of.

 New Internationalist Planner 2008 & 2009